annotation/text-fabric/tf/convert/app/transcription.md

 There are two kind of text-formats: those that start with the word `layout` and those that start with `text`.

-The `text` formats do not apply any kind of special formating, the `layout` formats do.
+The `text` formats do not apply any kind of special formatting, the `layout` formats do.

 We have the following formats: